MalakaSupun/Snake-Game-in-Proteus-8.9/README.md

 #

 ## Introductions:
-This is a project that done with Atmel Studio and Protues for educational purpose. </br>
+* This is a project that done with Atmel Studio and Protues for educational purpose.
-"C programming" language is used to develop the project.</br>
+* "C programming" language is used to develop the project.
-You can use 4 buttons to navigate the snake to it's food loacation.
+* You can use 4 buttons to navigate the snake to it's food loacation.

 ![End project](https://user-images.githubusercontent.com/71941117/192036822-6ea4d9d4-f308-48ab-8c42-3c25d0cc8701.jpg)